← Back to Projects

 Who It's For

-• Readers — experience Living Worlds through GLYPH, interacting via natural language
+• Readers — experience Living Worlds through GRIM, interacting via natural language

-• Researchers — will run experiments and export data via PYTHIA without touching code (in development)
+• Researchers — run experiments on FONT, probe simulation state, and export data without touching code, via GLYPH's research panels

-• Creative directors — will author worlds through GRIM using semantics and description (in development)
+• Creative directors — author worlds through GLYPH's content panels — characters, environments, relationships — using semantics and description

-• System engineers — build the perceptual, behavioral, and physical systems that power everything via CYPHER and CLIO
+• System engineers — design and profile the perceptual, behavioral, and physical systems that power everything via GLYPH's kernel engineering and dev panels

 How does this connect?
 MUSE is where I study architecture → processing → behavior most directly, with full control over system design.
 Read about the throughline →